jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in Political Science and a [D-Lab Senior Data Science Fellow](https://dlab.berkeley.edu/people/jae-yeon-kim) at UC Berkeley and a [Visiting Student Fellow](https://snfagora.jhu.edu/people/graduate-student-fellows/) at the SNF Agora Institute's P3 Lab at Johns Hopkins University.
-I study political learning, organizing, and mobilization among marginalized populations using big data and data science.
-I also build tools that make social science research more efficient and reproducible.

-**Ongoing Research**
+I am a computational social scientist.
+My research agenda is interdisciplinary and lies at the intersection of social sciences and data science.
+My current research interests are divided into two streams: (1) data science for social science and (2) social science for data science.

+**Data Science for Social Science**

-I am currently working with [Hahrie Han](https://politicalscience.jhu.edu/directory/hahrie-han/) and [Milan de Vries](https://www.linkedin.com/in/milan-de-vries-567b7376) on Mapping the Modern Agora project that develops infrastructure for automatically collecting, parsing, and organizing data on civic organizations in the US based on more than three million tax reports.
+I am currently working with [Hahrie Han](https://politicalscience.jhu.edu/directory/hahrie-han/) and [Milan de Vries](https://www.linkedin.com/in/milan-de-vries-567b7376) to develop a big data infrastructure for studying political organizing in the U.S. I applied machine learning to large-scale text data to examine [how social exclusion shapes Asian American partisanship](https://osf.io/preprints/socarxiv/dvm7r/) and [how threats influence political learning among marginalized populations](https://osf.io/preprints/socarxiv/y65sd/).

+**Social Science for Data Science**

+My audit study on [intersectional bias in hate speech and abusive language datasets](https://arxiv.org/abs/2005.05921) appears in *Proceedings of the Fourteenth International Conference on Web and Social Media, Data Challenge Workshop (ICWSM '20)*.
+I also have two ongoing projects (a behavioral study and an invited book chapter) on online hate speech.

 **Dissertation Research**